-- 1.1 Public Governors; Service User and Carer Governors and Staff Governors can hold office for a period of three years and will be eligible for election following that period subject to a maximum term of eight years; or - (a) until he/she ceases to be a member of the constituency he represents if sooner; - 1.2 Local Authority Governors can hold office for an initial period of up to three years and will be eligible for reappointment at the end of that term, up to a maximum of eight years; or - (a) until the individual vacates the post if sooner; - (b) until the Local Authority withdraws its sponsorship of the individual (by notice to the Board Secretary to that effect) if sooner.
+Public Governors; Service User and Carer Governors and Staff Governors can hold office for a period of up to three years and will be eligible for election following that period subject to a maximum term of nine years; or

-1.3 University Partner Governors:

-- (a) Appointments to these posts will each be nominated by the Newcastle Medical School of the University of Newcastle and the University of Northumbria at Newcastle. - (b) University Partner Governors can hold office for an initial period of up to three years and will be eligible for reappointment at the end of that term, up to a maximum of eight years; or - (c) until the University of Newcastle or the University of Northumbria at Newcastle agree with the Trust that another individual will take up the post if sooner; or - (d) until the individual's parent organisation withdraws its sponsorship of that individual (by notice to the Board Secretary to that effect) if sooner.

-1.4 Community Voluntary Sector Partner Governors
+- (a) Until he/she ceases to be a member of the constituency he represents if sooner; - 1.2 Local Authority Governors can hold office for an initial period of up to three years and will be eligible for reappointment at the end of that term, up to a maximum of nine years; or - (a) until the individual vacates the post if sooner; - (b) Until the Local Authority withdraws its sponsorship of the individual (by notice to the Board Secretary to that effect) if sooner. - 1.3 University Partner Governors: - (a) Appointments to these posts will be nominated by: the University of Newcastle, the University of Northumbria at Newcastle, the University of Sunderland and the University of Cumbria, on a rotational basis at the discretion of the Chairman - (b) University Partner Governors can hold office for an initial period of up to three years and will be eligible for reappointment at the end of that term, up to a maximum of nine years; or - (c) until the University agrees with the Trust that another individual will take up the post if sooner; or - (d) Until the University withdraws its sponsorship of that individual (by notice to the Board Secretary to that effect) if sooner. - 1.4 Community Voluntary Sector Partner Governors

-(e) Community Voluntary Sector Partner Governors can hold office for an initial period of up to three years and will be eligible for reappointment at the end of that term, up to a maximum of eight years; or

-(f) until the individual's parent organisation withdraws its sponsorship of that individual (by notice to the Board Secretary to that effect) if sooner.
+- (e) Community Voluntary Sector Partner Governors can hold office for an initial period of up to three years and will be eligible for reappointment at the end of that term, up to a maximum of nine years; or - (f) Until the individual's organisation withdraws its sponsorship of that individual (by notice to the Board Secretary to that effect) if sooner.